 They’re consistent egg layers that produce about 200 blue eggs a year – pretty good statistics!
 Ameraucana eggs can be light blue to almost green to sky blue – it just depends on the individual hen.

-This breed is native to Chile, and are named after the Araucania region of Chile.
+This breed is native to Chile, and is named after the Araucania region of Chile.

 These chickens have a very unique appearance.
 Like Ameraucana and Easter eggers, they have “peduncles” – tufts of feathers that develop near their ears that they’re born with.